China slams US defence act over trade restrictions

 "China will pay close attention to the impact on Chinese enterprises during the implementation of the bill, and take all necessary measures to protect the legitimate rights and interests of Chinese enterprises," Mr Gao said, without offering details of the possible countermeasures.

-US trade representative Robert Lighthizer had said China had agreed to purchase US$200 billion worth of American goods over the next two years as part of the mini-deal, but the Chinese side is yet to confirm the details.
+US Trade Representative Robert Lighthizer had said China had agreed to purchase US$200 billion worth of American goods over the next two years as part of the mini-deal, but the Chinese side has yet to confirm the details.

-The NDAA also calls for strengthening Washington's ties with Taiwan and support for Hong Kong's pro-democracy protestors - measures which on Saturday Beijing said "blatantly interfered" in its internal affairs.
+The NDAA also calls for strengthening Washington's ties with Taiwan and support for Hong Kong's pro-democracy protesters - measures which on Saturday Beijing said "blatantly interfered" in its internal affairs.
+AFP